-- The program Calendar statement: this must be presented on the "Change to Course or Program" form outlining program requirements, including: - An introduction to the program; - Degree requirements, including the number of credits required and a list of all required courses, listed by year of study, if applicable; - Academic advising information; - Admission requirements, listed either as stand-alone requirements, or by referring to the undergraduate or graduate admissions requirements and amending as required;
+- 3. The program Calendar statement: this must be presented on the Change to Course or Program form outlining program requirements, including: - an introduction to the program - degree requirements, including the number of credits required and a list of all required courses, listed by year of study (if applicable) - academic advising information - admission requirements, listed either as stand-alone requirements, or by referring to the undergraduate or graduate admissions requirements and amending as required

-- o Any academic regulations unique to the program; 6 and - o Program contact information.
+- any academic regulations unique to the program6 - program contact information

 Wherever possible, Calendar entries should be structured similarly to the entries for related programs offered by the same Faculty.
-Where degree or admissions requirements, academic regulations, or other content is intended to mirror that of other programs, identical language should be used.
+Where degree or admission requirements, academic regulations or other content is intended to mirror that of other programs, it is recommended that identical language be used.

-Where the content suggested above is addressed elsewhere in the Calendar in a way that clearly applies to the new program, it does not need to be reproduced.
+Where the content suggested above is addressed elsewhere in the Calendar, in a way that clearly applies to the new program, it does not need to be reproduced.

-- Proposals for any New Courses Associated with the Program, or existing courses being revised for use in the new program, and the documentation typically required for such proposals (see Section 6: Category 1 Proposals and Section 7: Category 2 Proposals). - Student Curriculum Consultation: Consultation with students regarding the curricular content of new and substantially revised programs is required in most cases.
+- 4. Proposals for any new courses associated with the program or existing courses being revised for use in the new program, and the documentation typically required for such proposals (see Section 6: Category 1 Proposals and Section 7: Category 2 Proposals). - 5.
+Student Curriculum Consultation: Consultation with students regarding the curricular content of new and substantially revised programs is required in most cases.
 The appropriate form of student consultation will vary depending on the nature of the changes proposed; the degree to which existing students will be affected by the changes; and the existence of identifiable groups of students positioned to comment on the proposed changes.
 Student consultation may include one or more of the following: formal consultation with student leadership bodies; surveys; focus groups; or 'town hall' meetings.
 Where other forms of student consultation are inappropriate or impractical, consideration by approval bodies with student representation may suffice.